 Hotel Casa 1800 is a beautiful Andalusian-style boutique hotel in the Old Town, close to the Cathedral and the Alcazar.
 Built in 1864, it has just 33 elegant rooms ensuring exclusive service.
 Some of the rooms have access to an outdoor jacuzzi and marvellous views of the Giralda and the Cathedral from the terrace.
 Complimentary afternoon tea is served daily, and we were invited to enjoy the delicious spread and tour the hotel, even though we were not resident guests at the time.

-For more information, go to Visit Seville.
+For more information, go to Seville Tourism.

 Read Rick Steve's Best of Spain guide.